 DRIVING IN STRONG WIND

-Check out our top tips for driving in difficult conditions
+See our expert tips for driving in strong winds

-Gusts are more likely on open stretches of road, when passing bridges or gaps in hedges, or when overtaking high-sided vehicles.
-Strong winds can also bring down tree branches, blow you off course or blow other vehicles into your path.
+Gusts are more likely on open stretches of road, when crossing bridges or gaps in hedges, or when overtaking high-sided vehicles.
+Strong winds can also bring down trees and branches, blow you off course or blow other vehicles into your path.

 Strong wind